Asymptotic security of discrete-modulation protocols for continuous-variable quantum key distribution: Introduction

 Several discrete-modulation protocols have already been considered \cite{Zhao2009,Bradler2018,Leverrier1,Leverrier2}, and security proofs have been developed in the asymptotic regime, i.e., in the limit of a large number of uses of the quantum channel, hence generating a large-length key (at a given key-bits per channel-use rate).
 Ref.~\cite{Zhao2009} considered a protocol with binary-phase shift-keying of coherent states along with homodyne detection.
 However, the secure key rate established there is more than an order of magnitude lower than that which can be achieved with Gaussian modulation.
 Motivated by \cite{Zhao2009}, Ref.~\cite{Bradler2018} considered ternary-phase shift-keying modulation with homodyne detection, which led to an improvement in the secure key rates, but the resulting secret-key rates are still far from the key rates achievable with Gaussian modulation.
 Refs.~\cite{Leverrier2, Leverrier1} established security for discrete-modulation protocols against particular collective attacks that correspond to linear bosonic channels.
+For other protocols that use discrete modulation of coherent states, see \cite{use-defined-qkd, Sych2010}.